Operating Model

 cropped-communityfiber511.jpg

-This type of corporation is used for organizations like HOA (Home Owners Associations or small water/sewer districts) where owners pay for a one time construction fee to create this commonly owned asset (community fiber infrastructure).
-Secondly, members have joined the LAHC community fiber association will pay a monthly fee to cover the fiber uplink, support, maintenance and funds to sustainably maintain the system into the future.
 LAH Community Fiber Association does not generate any “profits” that will go to any board members, members, or creators of this association.
 LAHCF is operated by an elected group of volunteer board members who do not received direct or indirect compensation nor do neighborhood organizers (Neighborhood Champions) for particular neighborhood builds.
 LAHCF will create reserves like HOA would need to do to continue to maintain the network and operations and provide for equipment replacement.

 Like any organization, we still need to purchase professional services to offer Gigabit services to our members.
 LAHCF will contract with companies to provide those services.
-Currently the vendor that we have selected to provide the installation, and management of the LAH Community Fiber network is Next Level Networks.
+Currently the vendor that we have selected to provide the installation, and management of the LAH Community Fiber network is Next Level Infrastructure.
 LAH Community Fiber has the ability to select another vendor to provide our installation and network services in the future.